-\paragraph{CIFAR-10.} SGD with momentum 0.9, weight decay $5\mathrm{e}{-4}$, cosine lr from 0.2 to $5\mathrm{e}{-4}$ over 200 epochs; batch 128.
-Label smoothing 0.1.
-MixUp $\alpha{=}0.2$ on Big-MCU only (disabled for Small-MCU reproducibility runs). $\lambda_{\mathrm{SS}}{=}1\mathrm{e}{-2}$ with linear ramp (first 20 epochs).
-Gradient clipping at global L2 norm 1.0 to stabilize training under stronger augmentation.
+On CIFAR-10 we train with SGD (momentum 0.9, weight decay $5\mathrm{e}{-4}$) and cosine learning rate from 0.2 to $5\mathrm{e}{-4}$ over 200 epochs with batch size 128.
+We use label smoothing 0.1 and enable MixUp with $\alpha=0.2$ on Big-MCU only, disabling it for Small-MCU reproducibility runs.
+We set $\lambda_{\mathrm{SS}}=1\mathrm{e}{-2}$ and linearly ramp it during the first 20 epochs, and apply global gradient clipping at L2 norm 1.0 to stabilize training under stronger augmentation.